pryley/site-reviews/readme.txt

 - __Members Only__: Require users to be logged in before submitting a review
 - __Multilingual Support__: Integrates with Polylang and WPML allowing you to assign reviews to all languages of a multilingual page (note: translating reviews is not supported)
 - __Multisite Support__: Fully supports network/multisite websites
+- __myCRED Support__: Site Reviews integrates with myCRED allowing you to award points when someone writes or receives a review
 - __Notifications__: Send notifications to one or more emails when a review is submitted
 - __Pagination__: Display a set number of reviews per-page with AJAX
 - __Privacy__: Integrates with the WordPress privacy tools